 For every model set in a bounded domain, there is a need to consider boundary conditions.
 When the boundaries correspond to a modeling choice rather than to a physical reality, the corresponding boundary conditions should not create spurious oscillations or other unphysical behaviour at the artificial boundary.
 Such conditions are called open boundary conditions (OBC).
-They have been widely studied by applied mathematicians since the pionneering work of [39] on transparent boundary conditions.
-Deep studies of these operators have been performed in the case of linear equations, [44], [28], [54].
+They have been widely studied by applied mathematicians since the pionneering work of [33] on transparent boundary conditions.
+Deep studies of these operators have been performed in the case of linear equations, [38], [22], [50].
 Unfortunately, in the case of geophysical fluid dynamics, this theory leads to nonlocal conditions (even in linear cases) that are not usable in numerical models.
-Most of current models (including high quality operational ones) modestly use a no flux condition (namely an homogeneous Neumann boundary condition) when a free boundary condition is required.
-But in many cases, Neumann homogeneous conditions are a very poor approximation of the exact transparent conditions.
+Most of current models (including high quality operational ones) modestly use a no flux condition (namely an homogeneous Neumann boundary conditions are a very poor approximation of the exact transparent conditions.
 Hence the need to build higher order approximations of these conditions that remain numerically tractable.

 Numerous physical processes are involved in coastal modeling, each of them depending on others (surface winds for coastal oceanography, sea currents for sandbars dynamics, etc.).
 Connecting two (or more) model solutions at their interface is a difficult task, that is often addressed in a simplified way from the mathematical viewpoint: this can be viewed as the one and only iteration of an iterative process.
 This results with a low quality coupled system, which could be improved either with additional iterations, and/or thanks to the improvement of interface boundary conditions and the use of OBC (see above).
-Promising results have been obtained in the framework of ocean-atmosphere coupling (in a simplified modeling context) in [50], where the use of advanced coupling techniques (based on domain decomposition algorithm) are introduced.
+Promising results have been obtained in the framework of ocean-atmosphere coupling (in a simplified modeling context) in [44], where the use of advanced coupling techniques (based on domain decomposition algorithm) are introduced.